deatrich/doc-with-pandoc-markdown/create-workspace.md

 $ cd ~/git
 $ git clone --depth=1 'https://github.com/pandoc/lua-filters'
 $ cd lua-filters
-// optionally update the timestamps of the filters from the git data
-$ ~/bin/git-touch.sh
 ```

 You can install only the spell checking file, or you can install all of